Advices & Pitfalls to Avoid When Buying Property in Turkey

 You should check that the Estate Agent is bonded to hold the deposit and be careful not to pay too much too soon.
 (Read more about property purchasing in Turkey)

 Before foreigners purchase real estate, it is necessary to obtain permission from the military authorities in the region.
 In the past, you had to apply to the headquarters in Ankara to do this and it used to take from 3 months up to a year.
-This meant that when it came to purchase the property you would pay up to 90% to the seller and then the final 10% when you receive the title deed.
+This meant that when it came to purchasing the property you would pay up to 90% to the seller and then the final 10% when you receive the title deed.
 However, there has been a change in the system recently and it is now done locally.
 So the title deed (tapu) is transferred usually between 2 and 4 weeks.
 This is great news for you and means you can pay a lower deposit as the seller doesn't have to wait so long for his final payment.

 Control of Right of Succession